SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 #### 5. Adding annotations to ggplot

+You may want to add data annotation to your plot, representing other biological/genomic information.
 Adding annotations to ggplot is easy; it's just a matter of creating new data frames with the information you want to plot, then setting the appropriate x, y, and potentially fill and color values in the aes() calls to the various geoms.

 Lets add the following (*this data is made up for the sake of illustration*):
-- A translucent gray region representing a peak called by MACS2 (peak-calling algorithm)
+- A translucent gray region representing a peak region (such as those called by peak-calling algorithms)
+- An arrow representing the gene locus (uses `gggenes`)
 - Transcription factors binding sites in each individual (coloured with `RColorBrewer`)
-- A gene arrow annotation (uses `gggenes`)
 - A Hi-C contact curve

 ```R